Cost of Living in Portugal 2026: Monthly Budget Guide

 Rent vs. Buy

-Because your housing choice hugely affects monthly costs, you should weigh renting against buying with regional price differences in mind: expect Lisbon rents for small apartments around €900–€1,100 and purchase prices near €4,935/m².
+Because your housing choice has a large effect on monthly costs, you should compare renting against buying with regional prices in mind.
+Lisbon rents for small apartments often sit around €900–€1,100, while purchase prices in prime areas can run much higher than inland regions.

 Regional Price Differences

 Use these regional price differences to balance lifestyle and budget.
+If you want lower costs, compare inland towns, suburbs, and smaller cities before choosing a major center.

 Food and Dining: Groceries, Restaurants, and Local Produce